-The amount that appears on Line 1 of IRS Schedule 1 (Form 1040) is entered by the taxpayer from the information on a Form 1099-G or similar statement.
+The amount that appears on Line 1 of Schedule 1 (Form 1040) Additional Income and Adjustments to Income is entered by the taxpayer from the information on a Form 1099-G Certain Government Payments or similar statement.
 There are situations where taxpayers must go to IRS Publication 525 Taxable and Nontaxable Income and manually calculate their taxable state refund.
-While TaxAct does not support the automatic calculation for these types of situations, the program does provide instructions on the Q&A screen of the situations not supported and provides a workaround for entering the correct taxable amount.
+While TaxAct does not support the automatic calculation for these types of situations, the program does provide instructions on the Q&A screen of situations not supported and provides a workaround for entering the correct taxable amount.

 To view the Q&A screen describing the situations where a taxpayer may need to manually calculate the taxable state income tax refund amount:

-There are situations when a taxpayer may need to manually calculate the taxable state income tax refund using IRS Publication 525.
+There are situations when a taxpayer may need to manually calculate the taxable state or local income tax refund using IRS Publication 525.
 These include: the refund is for a tax year other than 2019, you made your last payment of 2019 state or local estimated tax in 2020, you could not deduct all your tax credits for 2019 or you could be claimed as a dependent by someone else in 2019.
 If you are required to use Publication 525 then you will need to manually calculate the taxable portion.
-Enter the correct taxable amount on the State Income Tax Refund Document and enter the tax year of the refund.
+Enter the correct taxable amount on the State or Local Income Tax Refund Document and enter the applicable year as the tax year of the refund.
+For these situations, click "Review" to enter your Form 1099-G and enter the manually calculated taxable portion of your refund.
 This amount will then transfer directly to Form 1040.

 To enter the manually calculated amount in the TaxAct program: